 Summer Gear and Lawn Mowers.Where August saw sales on lawn mowers, BBQ grills, swimsuits, and other summer gear, September will see those discounts deepen.
 But beware -- the selection will be thinning so shop early and snatch up a deal when you see it, otherwise someone else will.
-Yard décor and outdoor furniture sales will begin heating up this month as well.
+Yard decor and outdoor furniture sales will begin heating up this month as well.
 Take advantage now or wait for even deeper discounts in October, albeit on a smaller selection.

 Denim and Back-to-School Supplies.Now that most students have already returned to school, back-to-school supplies will be at an all-time low, especially if retailers have a surplus of a particular item.
 Selection may not be what it was in August, but you won't beat the prices by buying in September.

-Seasonal Produce.This is your last chance to enjoy low prices on summer produce such as corn, peaches, plums, nectarines, peppers, mangoes, green beans, lettuce, and tomatoes.
+Food and Seasonal Produce.This is your last chance to enjoy low prices on summer produce such as corn, peaches, plums, nectarines, peppers, mangoes, green beans, lettuce, and tomatoes.
 And if you want to brighten up your home, summer flowers will be at rock-bottom prices this month, as well.
 September will also see the first of fall produce to hit the grocery stores.
-Look for cheap prices on apples, berries, beets, cantaloupes, cauliflower, eggplants, grapes, honeydew melon, pears, squash, mushrooms, sweet potatoes, figs, and dark leafy vegetables like spinach.
+Look for cheap prices on apples, berries, beets, cantaloupes, cauliflower, eggplants, grapes, honeydew melon, pears, squash, mushrooms, sweet potatoes, figs, and dark leafy vegetables such as spinach.